 Before I dive into this topic, I know that I typically don’t get too personal on here.
 I often wonder how I became a successful blogger since I’m really a private person.
 Typically you will see FASHION, BEAUTY, LIFESTYLE and TRAVEL posts on here.
 Nothing too heavy.
-There is another personal blog post that you really seemed to like titled The Secret I’ve Been Keeping about my scare with skin cancer.
+There is another persona blog post that you really seemed to like titled The Secret I’ve Been Keeping about my scare with skin cancer.
 You really identified with that one and many of you stopped me in person to thank me for helping you.
 So it is with that intent that I write today’s blog post.

 Moving Forward After Losing a Parent

 Death is inevitable, isn’t it?
 It’s certain to happen as it is unavoidable.
 I remember reading a story about how to deal with the loss of a pet and the writer matter-of-factly wrote “the minute you pick up your kitten or puppy the clock starts ticking as you know the pet will have a life cycle and ultimately die”.
 I remember thinking that although that is indeed true, it’s a terrible way to approach things.
 How morbid and sad.